ouchadam/backdrop-mod/README.md

 ./script path/to/backdrop.apk
 ```

+The script will output a signed and unsigned apk with the patches applied.

 ### Deets

 The script will decompile the given apk and apply [these patches](https://github.com/ouchadam/backdrop-mod/tree/master/patches) then repackage, recompile and resign with a new key.